 Members of a project team – be it a NASA project or a local community street cleaning project – need to trust each other.
 And trust is a feeling.
 It can be individual or shared.
 It comes from

 – knowing that someone has your back,

-– believing that your team mates will deliver on time their part and their belief that you’ll take it from there and move it forward,
+– believing that your team mates will deliver on time their part and that you’ll take it from there and move it forward.

-– being certain that they will show up at the product launch on time,
+– being certain that they will show up.

-– having faith that they will tell you in good faith when you make a mistake and help you either own it or remedy it together.
+– having faith that they will tell you in good faith when you make a mistake.

 Trust comes slowly and evaporates in the blink of an eye.